PostHog/posthog.com/contents/newsletter/talk-to-users.md

 ## 1. You have an information bottleneck

 You might already think you know what users want.
 Someone spoke to users, turned those insights into tickets, and it's on you to build them.
-Problem is, a lot of information is lost in the process of going from interviews to tickets.
+Problem is, you lose a lot of information going from interviews to tickets.

 ![Information bottleneck](https://res.cloudinary.com/dmukukwp6/image/upload/v1710055416/posthog.com/contents/images/blog/10x-engineers-do-user-interviews/pm-to-engineer.png)

 As an engineer, you miss out on the context and depth of information users can provide.
 The person talking to the user likely doesn't know the options and constraints as well as you do.
-You miss out on being able to dive deeper on those areas and use that information to find a good solution
+You miss out on being able to dive deeper into those areas and use that information to find a good solution

 Think of user interviews like automated tests.
 Not doing them saves you time, but also leads to pain over the long term.
 Both enable you to iterate faster by providing rapid feedback on whether what you've built is working, even if they aren't code you ship.